The Woman In Blue cover art

 About this listen

-The murder of women priests in the shrine town of Walsingham sucks Dr. Ruth Galloway into an unholy investigation.
+The murder of women priests in the shrine town of Walsingham sucks Dr Ruth Galloway into an unholy investigation.

-Ruth's friend, Cathbad, is housesitting in Walsingham, a Norfolk village famous as a centre for pilgrimages to the Virgin Mary.
+Ruth's friend Cathbad is house-sitting in Walsingham, a Norfolk village famous as a centre for pilgrimages to the Virgin Mary.
 One night, Cathbad sees a strange vision in the graveyard beside the cottage: a young woman dressed in blue.
-Cathbad thinks that he may have seen the Madonna herself, but the next morning the woman's body, dressed in a white nightdress and blue dressing gown, is found in a ditch outside Walsingham.
+Cathbad thinks that he may have seen the Madonna herself but, the next morning, the woman's body, dressed in white nightdress and blue dressing-gown, is found in a ditch outside Walsingham.
 DCI Nelson and his team are called in and establish that the dead woman was a recovering addict being treated at a nearby private hospital.

-Ruth, a devout atheist, has managed to avoid Walsingham during her 17 years in Norfolk.
-But then an old university friend, Hilary Smithson, asks to meet her in the village, and Ruth is amazed to discover that her friend is now a priest.
+Ruth, a devout atheist, has managed to avoid Walsingham during her seventeen years in Norfolk.
+But then an old university friend, Hilary Smithson, asks to meet her in the village,ad Ruth is amazed to discover that her friend is now a priest.
+Hilary has been receiving vitriolic anonymous letters targeting women priests - letters containing references to local archaeology and a striking phrase about a woman 'clad in blue, weeping for the world.'

 Something went wrong.
 Please try again in a few minutes.